|

 drawing room, kindly request Coach Cheek's return

-and reset the team to its pre-change status and, if you
+and reset the team to its pre-change status and, if

 are too embarrassed, blame it on me; but, do concentrate

-on doing the right thing for the tasks ahead
+on doing the right thing for the tasks ahead.

-.
 And I know,

-because it is human nature, you'll be tempted to mess
+because it is human nature, you'll be tempted to

-everything up with radical reshuffles during drafts and
+everything up with radical reshuffles during drafts

 trading season.
-RESIST the temptation; just don't do it,
+RESIST the

-don't destroy what is there and start completely from
+don't destroy what is there and start completely

 before, without much success...

-Sometimes people err in their decisions and they should
+Sometimes people err in their decisions and they

 own the mistakes and try to rectify the errors.
-I invite the
+I

 owners and the General manager to take a look at the